12 Things To Do When Your Flight's Canceled or Delayed

 Delayed flights are a bummer.
 After all, the reason you came to the airport is because you wanted to reach your destination faster.
 But flight delays are unpredictable.
-Maybe the weather became surprisingly unpleasant, or a mechanical issue arose, or, as in the case of China’s Hangzhou Ziaoshan International Airport in July 2010, a UFO was discovered hovering near the airfield.
+Maybe the weather became surprisingly unpleasant, or a mechanical issue arose, or the FAA’s system went down, or, as in the case of China’s Hangzhou Ziaoshan International Airport in July 2010, a UFO was discovered hovering near the airfield.
 Here’s what you should do if you’re stranded because of a flight delay or, heaven forbid, a canceled flight.

 1. Understand your rights as a passenger if your flight is delayed ...